4cademy/Solanswer_hackaTUM_2024/README.md

 - A compatible JetBrains IDE (e.g., IntelliJ IDEA, PyCharm, etc.)

 ### Downloading the Plugin
-1. **Download the JAR File:**
+1. **Download the .zip File:**
-   You can download the latest version of the JetSetters plugin JAR file.
+   You can download the latest version of the JetSetters plugin: [here](https://github.com/shumancheng/JetSetters/raw/refs/heads/main/Plugin-1.0-SNAPSHOT.zip)

 ### Installing the Plugin
 1. Open your JetBrains IDE.